 It says you can earn $500-$2,500 part-time or anywhere between $2,500-$10,000 per month full-time so I went ahead and tried to call the number.
 It was out of service…

 Still no closer to finding out what this is about than when I started, I headed on over to CowboyWealth.com and filled out my information (I gave them a fake phone number to avoid getting badgered with annoying sales calls), but even then they don’t really let on what this is about.

-Is it just me or do they seem especially keen to keep their actual business model under wraps?
+Why do they seem especially keen to keep their actual business model under wraps?!

 Why not just be honest and upfront about what Cowboy Wealth is and how it works?

 Why be so hush hush?